ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 To test the mechanical design, following test were conducted:

 ## Strength test
 To be done!

 Perhaps FEM analysis

 ## Control loop test
 To be done!

+Compared to the stainless steel pedal plate, the pedal feels more responsive.
+Need to verify that by e.g. plotting the closed loop step response here.